toccifrancesco/play/README.md

 ---
 ## A couple of screenshots
-*...even though it just looks like cava, of course...*\
+*...even though it just looks like cava, of course.*\
 *Note*: some window transparency, blur and a nice background also help to achieve a nice aesthetic!

 ### My play script running alongside it's code